scfi-exe/Python-OOP/README.md

 # Python-OOP

-Brief overview of OOP in Ptyhon
+Brief overview of OOP in Python